 Because of bias, because of the value some people still place on the work done, depending on the gender of the person.
 There are still those opinions out there that go along the lines of ‘well it is a woman driver’ or ‘male chefs are better’.
 We still live in a world with gender classic roles.
 Often when a man does a so-called female job like cooking, they are praised, and when a woman does a historically male role like driving, the assumption can be they won’t be as good.
 These stereotypes are shifting, but only when we continually raise it as a thing.
 You only need to walk down a children’s toy isle to see how far there is still to go.

 For us at CLO, it was natural for me to learn the coffee roasting.
 I have an interest in engineering and how things work.
 I’m pretty practical and a problem solver too.
 I went on my introductory course in 2014 not even considering my gender.
 Out of the 10 of us on the course, there were 2 women.
 There are now several female roasters around the UK.
 We didn’t choose me as a female, to make any kind of stand.
 Having said that, we didn’t discount me either.
-So together with Hannah, who also roasts at CLO, we just wanted to say we’re here!
+So we just wanted to say we’re here!
 We love what we do, and we are proud of the opportunity to wave the flag for equal opportunity in the coffee industry.

 ROASTERS TASTING NOTES: watermelon | chocolate | butterscotch | pear